jsoto007/learn-link/README.md

 # learn-link
+For front-end setup
+- run in terminal: `npm install``
+- then run `npm run dev`` to start the front-end server

-For setup
+For back-end setup
-- run in terminal: `pipenv install && pipenv shell``
+- run in a new terminal: `pipenv install && pipenv shell``

 In the server folder:
 - `export FLASK_APP-app.py`